A Greener Bedroom

 Pillows are usually constructed of a fabric shell encasing synthetic plastic fill, foam, or down feathers.

 Pillows covered in cotton and made of feathers are natural and are usually the most comfortable, but many people are allergic to them or just object to the use of feathers.
 Alternatives to synthetic fillers include cotton and buckwheat hulls, commonly used as pillow fillings in Asia.
 Companies are also making pillows stuffed with wool and other natural fibers, like these pillows from Holy Lamb Organics.
 Take a look at the links at the end of the article or check out these products:

 As pillows can accumulate dust, moisture and microbes, it is recommended that they be regularly cleaned and replaced as needed.
 Instead of tossing that old lumpy pillow in the trash, clean the filling and reuse it for a decorative cushion for your sofa or a floor pillow to sit on, or even a comfy bed for your pet.

 Blankets, duvets, quilts, comforters and sheets are made using a variety of textile types.
 Blankets are often woven from wool, cotton or a synthetic yarn.
 Duvets and comforters are typically a cotton sheath encasing a filling composed of down feathers, cotton batting, wool or a synthetic material.
 Duvets are meant to be used with a removable, washable cover, while comforters might be used on their own with a set of sheets.

-It is best to choose natural materials for your sheets like cotton or silk for health and environmental reasons.
+It is best to choose natural materials for your sheets like cotton, linen or silk for health and environmental reasons.
 But remember that growing and processing cotton is one of the most pesticide and chemical heavy activities.
 So try to choose organic cotton if you can afford it, or buy second-hand sheets and blankets to reduce your impact.
 I often find wonderful vintage sheets at my local thrift store and you can also buy them on Etsy.
 The quality is much higher than modern sheets and they are quite a bargain!
 Sometimes there are small tears or holes, but these can easily be repaired.